Accidents That Occur Due To Unsecured Loads Or Overloaded Trucks

 Cargo inside a tractor-trailer should also be secured to avoid weight imbalance that could cause the trailer to veer into another lane of traffic during lane changes or turns.
 Failure to properly secure loads in a tractor-trailer is a violation of federal safety regulations.

-The Law Offices of Wade E. Byrd offers free initial consultations, including home or hospital visits.
+The Law Offices of Wade E. Byrd P.A. in Fayetteville offers free initial consultations, including home and hospital visits.
 We handle cases on a contingency basis.
-This means we front the costs of expert testimony and only collect attorney fees if we help the injured person obtain compensation.
+This means we front the costs of expert testimony and collect attorney fees only if we help the injured person obtain compensation.